attogram/ollama-bash-toolshed/README.md

 Tool Commands:
-  /tools           - list tools available /instructions    - list instructions for all tools /tool toolName   - show tool definition
+  /tools           - list tools available
-  /exec toolName param1="value" param2="value" - run a tool, with optional parameters
+  /tool toolName   - show tool definition /instructions    - list instructions for all tools /exec toolName param1="value" param2="value" - run a tool, with optional parameters

 System Commands:
-  /multi             - enter multi-line prompt /messages          - list of current messages /system            - show system prompt
+  /multi             - enter multi-line prompt /messages          - list of current messages /messages save     - save messages to a file.
+Optional <file> to specify file.
+Must be in ./workspace directory.
+  /messages load     - load messages from a file.
+Optional <file> to specify file.
+Must be in ./workspace directory.
+  /messages append   - append to current messages list from a file.
+Optional <file> to specify file.
+Must be in ./workspace directory.
+  /system            - show system prompt
   /clear             - clear the message and model cache /config            - view all configs (tools, think, verbose)